Puppet Making for Kids – 20 Easy Puppet Craft Ideas

 How to Make

-• Use some cotton wool to create a large ball and wrap some fabric around it.
+1. Use some cotton wool to create a large ball and wrap some fabric around it.
 This becomes the head of the puppet.

-• Now glue this head on the yarn, which would be the body.
+2. Now glue this head on the yarn, which would be the body.
 Extra yarn can be used to create some hair on the head.

-• Glue the buttons to create the eyes and use the marker to add further detail to the body.
+3. Glue the buttons to create the eyes and use the marker to add further detail to the body.

-• Once done, poke a stick in the centre of the puppet’s body.
+4. Once done, poke a stick in the centre of the puppet’s body.
 This can be used to control the puppet.

-5. Using Animal Pictures As Stick Puppets
+5. Using Animal Pictures as Stick Puppets

 The easiest way to make stick puppets for kids is this.
-In just a matter of few minutes, your puppets would be ready for your little one to play around with.
+In just a matter of a few minutes, your puppets would be ready for your little one to play around with.

 What You Will Need